Comparing Major Moving Truck Rental Agencies

 Unlimited Mileage Always Comes Standard

 Many people assume that unlimited mileage is a standard feature across all rental companies.
 However, some companies only offer this for long-distance moves.
-A survey found that 35% of customers ended up paying additional fees due to misunderstanding mileage policies.
+A survey found that 35% of customers ended up paying additional fees due to a misunderstanding of mileage policies.

 Newer Trucks Are Always More Expensive to Rent